 7. What are the cleanroom classes according to the EU GMP?

-The GMP guidelines, on the other hand, classify four groups of clean rooms, from A to D, where class A represents the highest degree of air cleanliness to meet more stringent requirements.
-Class D on the other hand is the most basic level, applicable in contexts with lower requirements.
+Instead, the GMP guidelines classify 4 groups of clean rooms, from A to D, where class A represents the highest degree of air cleanliness to meet more stringent requirements.
+Class D, on the other hand, is the most basic level, applicable in settings with less stringent requirements.

-It is mainly the pharmaceutical and medical sectors that use this classification, which therefore also takes into account microbiological air contamination (bacteria, viruses, microorganisms, pathogens).
+It is mainly the pharmaceutical and medical sectors that use this classification, which then also takes into account microbiological air contamination (bacteria, viruses, microorganisms, pathogens).

 The limit values given in the GMP guidelines are a recommendation.
-The mandatory requirements are those set by the laws and international standards for each sector.
-Through these strict regulations, we have the guarantee that the products processed within the cleanroom are safe for consumption and meet the quality and safety requirements necessary in such sensitive sectors.
+The mandatory requirements are those set by laws and international standards for each industry.
+Through these strict regulations, we have the assurance that the products processed within the cleanrooms are safe for consumption and meet the quality and safety requirements needed in such sensitive industries.

-Equipment and materials that are brought into a cleanroom from outside must also pass through ‘material closures‘ in order to maintain the level of cleanliness indicated by the specific requirements.
-For cleanroom classes ISO 1 to ISO 3, the requirements for air purity, equipment and materials that can enter are the strictest.
-In the highest security regimes, certain equipment such as forklifts are prohibited: the only way to bring materials into a highly secure cleanroom is by manual transport.
+Equipment and materials that are brought into a cleanroom from outside must also pass through “material closures” in order to maintain the level of cleanliness indicated by the specific requirements.
+For cleanroom classes ISO 1 through ISO 3, the requirements for air purity, tools, and materials that can enter are the strictest.
+In the highest security regimes, certain equipment such as forklifts are prohibited: the only way to get materials into a highly secure cleanroom is by manual transport.

 8. What should be considered when assembling a cleanroom?

-When assembling a clean room, it is a good idea to limit the furniture and the amount of objects to the essentials, to avoid contamination.
-Utensils and furniture should in any case only be made of abrasion-resistant materials, to avoid the detachment of potentially harmful particles.
+When assembling a clean room, it is good to limit the furniture and the amount of items to the essentials to avoid contamination.
+The utensils and furniture should, however, be made only of abrasion-resistant materials to avoid the detachment of potentially harmful particles.
 This is why, for example, stainless steel cabinets or work tables with melamine coating are used.

-In addition, furniture, floor and wall coverings must be crack-resistant, smooth and seamless to avoid unhygienic deposits of particles and dust.
+In addition, furniture, i floors and wall coverings must be crack-resistant, smooth and seamless to avoid unsanitary deposits of particles and dust.
 Again, materials that are easy to clean and disinfect must be used.

-Attention must be paid to every detail, including work chairs, which must be made of antistatic materials and have only closed, smooth surfaces, or be properly sealed with a layer of plastic film.
-Every material that enters the clean rooms must comply with these logics, including the most mundane items such as notebooks, pens, notepads, etc.
+Attention must be paid to every detail, including work chairs that must be made of antistatic materials and have only closed and smooth surfaces, or they must be properly sealed with a layer of plastic film.
+Every material that goes into clean rooms must comply with these logics, including the most mundane items such as notebooks, pens, notepads, etc.

-You cannot enter clean rooms without complying with cleanliness requirements.
-Very often, one passes through areas that are separate from each other, clean rooms that are increasingly efficient in minimising contamination.
+Cleanrooms cannot be accessed without meeting cleanliness requirements.
+Very often you go through areas that are separate from each other, cleanrooms that are increasingly efficient in minimizing contamination.

-Conversely, on the way out, if you work in contact with hazardous substances, a disinfection process is carried out on your clothing and materials.
-Also for this it is good to provide dispensers with disinfectant.
+Conversely, on the way out, if you are working in contact with hazardous substances, a process of disinfection of clothing and materials is carried out.
+This is another reason to provide dispensers with disinfectant.

-Adequate signage must be installed within each cleanroom environment, especially where there are possible sources of danger, to ensure that staff are safe and healthy at work.
+Adequate signage should be installed within each cleanroom environment, especially where there are possible sources of danger, to ensure proper workplace health and safety for staff.

 9. What transport equipment is suitable for clean rooms?

-After the cleanroom spaces have been set up correctly, it is also important to choose the permissible transport equipment (pallet trucks, trolleys or transport trolleys).
+After the cleanroom spaces have been properly set up, it is also important to choose permissible transport equipment (pallet trucks, carts or transport trolleys).

-Transport equipment moves not only inside clean rooms, but also outside and in several operating areas.
+Transport vehicles move not only inside the clean rooms, but also outside and in multiple operational areas.
 Therefore, they may have residual harmful particles that increase the risk of contamination.
-Transport equipment for cleanrooms must comply with the EN ISO 14159 standard.
+Transport equipment for cleanrooms must comply with the UNI EN ISO 14159 standard.

-There are special transport trolleys, enclosed and made of stainless steel, used to transport and store decontaminated components from inside clean rooms.
-Being enclosed, they protect the goods from dust and particulates.
-For added security, they can be equipped with electronic locks.
+There are special transport carts, enclosed and made of stainless steel, used to transport and store decontaminated components from inside cleanrooms.
+Being enclosed they protect the goods from dust and particulates.
+For added security they can be equipped with electronic locks.

-Not only that: there are transport trucks that have their own air filtration system: it sucks in the internal air and with a pre-filter function and a HEPA filter cleans the external air.
+Not only that, there are transport carts that have their own air filtration system: it sucks in the indoor air and with a pre-filter function and a HEPA filter cleans the outdoor air.
 These special transport vehicles are also useful for cooling products.

 10. Request information

-Are you interested in receiving information about our products?
+Are you interested in receiving information about one of our products?

-Fill out the form and our Sales Team will be in touch as soon as possible.
+Fill out the form, our Sales Team will contact you as soon as possible.